aa2655-svg/ECET-230-001-Group-Project/Design/Design-Decisions.md

 - Wear the controller and control the robot with your fingers

 ## User Interface
-- Using your fingertip to move up, down, left, right, or a hand gesture.
+- Using your fingertip to move up, down, left, right, or a hand gesture

 ## Priorities and Dependencies
 - Getting all electronic equipment